michaelsboost/HTML-Boilerplate/README.md

 HTML Boilerplate
 ===================

-The HTML Boilerplate is a simple application that comes prebuilt with the requirements for a website that is [W3C Valid](https://validator.w3.org/) and is [SEO compliant](https://www.seobility.net/en/seocheck/)!
+The HTML Boilerplate Template is a simple application that comes prebuilt with the requirements for a website that is [W3C Valid](https://validator.w3.org/) and is [SEO compliant](https://www.seobility.net/en/seocheck/)!
 Try it today at [michaelsboost.com/HTML-Boilerplate](https://michaelsboost.github.io/HTML-Boilerplate/)

 ![](https://raw.githubusercontent.com/michaelsboost/HTML-Boilerplate/gh-pages/imgs/header.svg)